2018 Call for Proposals: Rennie Fund for the Study of Epilepsy

 Timeline and Process

-The selection committee will be composed of the director of the Helen Wills Neuroscience Institute (HWNI) and a panel of faculty selected from the HWNI Executive Committee.
+The selection committee will be composed of the director of the Helen Wills Neuroscience Institute (HWNI) and a panel of faculty selected from the HWNI Membership.

 The selection committee members are asked to rate the proposals based on a rubric created by the selection committee.
 The committee members meet in-person to discuss the applications and make a final recommendation to the director of the HWNI for ultimate determination.